jatinkumar1999/picker_instagram/README.md

 picker_instagram

+Getting Started

 A Flutter package for picking images or the videos or both from the Gallery.

-Getting Started
-This plugin displays a gallery with user's Instagram Albums and Photos,

 Usage